 Applicants must be currently enrolled in a college or high school program.
 Internship applicants must submit a copy of their CV or resume as well as their responses to the Internship Questions.
 If you are not currently enrolled in a degree program IAIS would still like you to be involved, please fill out the volunteer application on the IAIS website.

 Scheduling will be determined by mutual agreement by both the IAIS staff and the intern.

-Interns will assist in the continuing cataloging of IAIS’ extensive ethnobotanical collection, ensuring that each specimen is properly identified with all appropriate information and correctly preserved.
-All of the specimens will entered into the PastPerfect Museum Software for easy, digital access.
-Interns will be instructed in how to properly use the PP5 Software.
+Ethnobotanical Collection Internship (Traditional): Interns will assist in the continuing cataloging of IAIS’ extensive ethnobotanical collection, ensuring that each specimen is properly identified with all appropriate information and correctly preserved.
+All of the specimens will be entered into the PastPerfect Museum Software (PP5) for easy, digital access.
+Interns will be instructed in how to properly use the PP5.
+Interns will also be instructed in the proper photographic techniques for cataloging specimens.
 Applicants should possess strong organizational skills, excellent writing skills, an avid interest in botany, and an ability to work independently as well as part of a team.

 Comparative Zoological Collection Internship (Traditional): Interns will work with the comparative skeletal zoological collection to help identify and preserve items in the collection.
 Complete specimens will be properly articulated and a brief life history of each specimen will be generated.
 Applicants should have a background in zoology and have interest in zoology, zooarchaeology, or osteology.
 Strong organizational skills, excellent writing skills, self-motivation, and the ability to work both as part of a team and independently.